Utah

 Sunset at Factory Butte.

-Watching the dawn gradually illuminate Factory Butte was a fantastic way to start the day.
-Shortly after sunrise, we departed on our drive to Boulder, crossing the beautiful stratified cliffs of Capitol Reef National Park.
-We then decided to take a little detour and drive along the Burr trail, a path used by Mormon pioneers to move cattle from the mountains to the valley.
+Watching the dawn gradually illuminate Factory Butte was a fantastic way to start the day — the changing light transformed the massive formation minute by minute.
+Shortly after sunrise, we departed on our drive to Boulder (Utah, not Colorado), crossing the beautiful stratified cliffs of Capitol Reef National Park.
+We then decided to take a little detour and drive along the Burr Trail, a path used by Mormon pioneers to move cattle from the mountains to the valley.
 This scenic road, paved only in the 1980s, took us between the vertical red sandstone walls of Long Canyon, punctured by holes reminiscent of Swiss cheese.
 Along the way we were glad to spot the entrance to Singing Canyon hidden behind some cottonwood trees.
-This narrow canyon doesn’t go very far, but has dramatic sheer walls and cathedral-like acoustics — plus rock climbers rappelling down into the canyon while we were there.
+This narrow canyon doesn’t go very far, but has dramatic sheer walls and cathedral-like acoustics — the name is well-deserved.
+Plus, there were rock climbers rappelling down into the canyon while we were there, which added to the drama.

-Considering how remote Boulder is, we were pleasantly surprised by the great food we got there.
+Considering how tiny Boulder is (population: roughly 200 people), we were pleasantly surprised by the great food we got there.
 We had a casual but delicious lunch at Burr Trail Grill before our afternoon drive.
 On returning to town, we picked up a fancier dinner from Hell’s Backbone Grill, where they serve meats and vegetables from their own farm.
-We got the food to go, so we could eat at a scenic overlook on the way to Escalante.
+Farm-to-table at its finest.
+We got the food to go, so we could eat at a scenic overlook on the way to Escalante, because why eat indoors when you have all of Utah as your dining room?

 Driving from Boulder to Escalante along Scenic Byway 12, we were treated to a constant barrage of impressive landscapes.
-At one point, the road twists along a narrow ridge with sheer drop-offs to both sides and a panoramic view.
+At one point, the road twists along a narrow ridge with sheer drop-offs to both sides and a panoramic view in every direction, which was exhilarating.
 Wow!

 Sunrise at Factory Butte.